 Our Insider Tips Widgets are designed to provide users with helpful statistical information about flights, like the cheapest month to fly and indicative pricing for a specified route.

 Adding a widget to your site takes just two lines of HTML.

-The first line defines the type of widget, the locale, the colour, and set the destination for a Location Widget.
+The first line defines the type of widget and necessary customization parameters.
 The second loads our script, which takes your widget options and turns it into a full widget in the user's browser.

 Scripted location widgets

 To set the widget's location, we provide support for a number of location attributes.
 In the example above the location is resolved from a simple name, but we support all of the following methods of getting a location: